 Research has shown that breast-fed babies are healthier than those who are bottle-fed.
 Research also shows a correlation between breastfeeding and higher IQ.
 Employers are recognizing that moms and dads will likely need fewer sick days to care for infants who are breast-fed.
 Yet it is often difficult to return to work and continue breastfeeding.
 There are many things that U-M can do to support new moms in their commitment to breastfeeding.

-The Work-Life Resource Center does not create or manage lactation rooms in campus buildings.
-Our role is to advocate for lactation support campus-wide, and connect moms in need with their building facility managers and HR managers.
+The Work-Life Resource Center does not create, fund, manage, or maintain lactation rooms in campus buildings.
+Our role is to advocate for lactation support campus-wide, and connect moms with building facility managers and HR managers as needed.